 Leg 6: Take the boat to Puerto Vallarta, MX.
 Head southwest with the Pacific Puddle Jump to French Polynesia and beyond.
 Yikes!
 We'll leave the boat in the South Pacific, somewhere out of typhoon reach, and return to AK.
 Done.

 Leg 7: We'll return to Raiatea, in French Polynesia, in early Spring, 2014.
-After boat preparation, we'll explore the South Pacific, probably returning to the Tuamotus.
+After boat preparation, we'll be forced by French Polynesian Customs laws to depart the country.
+We've chosen to leave Wings in Fiji over the typhoon season, then return to French Polynesia the following year.
 There are thousands of islands to explore and reaching the South Pacific was too much work to leave quickly!
 Done.

 Leg 8: We'll return to French Polynesia.
 The plan is to leave Wings in French Polynesia for typhoon season.
 We will take the scenic route from Fiji where Wings now lies, re-visiting Fiji, Tonga, Niue, and the Cook Islands prior to arriving in French Polynesia.
+Conni hates upwind sailing (they don't call it "beating" for nothing!), so this part of the trip is up to Bill.
 Done

 Leg 9: We will finally be able to just relax and see the sights!
 Hurray!
 Hauling our boxes and gear from home, we'll fly to Papeete, then on to Raiatea where Wings awaits us.
 With luck we'll have her prepared and in the water in two weeks, and start our 12-week cruise.
 We may be joined by company or we may not, but Conni and I will have no difficulty filling the time.
 Done.

-We are not sure how long we'll leave Wings in the South Pacific.
+We are not sure how long we'll keep Wings in the South Pacific.
 Now that French Polynesia has relaxed its customs policy that allows us to store Wings for up to 3 years, we might leave her there for that full time.
-The two following legs might be delayed by a year or more.
+The two following legs might be delayed by another 3-year stint in French Polynesia.
 Now THATS cruising!

 Please e-mail our webmaster with any site questions.